philbier/az-webserver-infrastructure/README.md

 #### Main Steps
 The project will consist of the following main steps:

-1. Creating a Packer template
-2. Creating a Terraform template
-3. Deploy a policy that denies the creation of resources that do not have tags
+1. Deploy the policy definition that denies the creation of resources without tags
+2. Deploy the Packer image
-4. Deploying the infrastructure
+3. Deploy the infrastructure using Terraform
-5. Creating documentation in the form of a README

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)